aio-libs/aiozmq/docs/core.rst

           :meth:`ZmqTransport.bind` for accepting connections from
           specified endpoint.

-          Other side should to use *connect* parameter to connect to this transport.
+          Other side should use *connect* parameter to connect to this transport.
         :type bind: str or iterable of strings